SAP-archive/smb-assistant-bot/README.md

 Please refer to [this document](https://github.com/B1SA/smb-assistant-bot/blob/master/server/README.md).

 ## License:
-This smb-assistant-bot probject is subject to [APACHE 2.0 LICENSE](LICENSES/Apache-2.0.txt).Here is to highlight that THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+Here is to highlight that THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 Therefore no support available.
-All rights reserved by SAP SE.